Leading academic proofreading and coaching at attractive prices for students

 A compelling conclusion begins with a clear and direct answer to your research question.
 In a few concise sentences, you state the central finding your study has reached.

-Building on this, provide a brief critical appraisal of the findings.
-Reflect on your research process and place the results within a broader context, highlighting methodological strengths, unexpected insights, and your main limitations.
-These should be understood as natural boundaries of the study, not as flaws.
+• Providing a critical appraisal of the findings: Briefly reflect on the research process and situate your results in a broader context, noting methodological strengths, unexpected insights, and key limitations as natural boundaries of the study.

 Do’s: